Control Pneumatic Soft Bending Actuator with Feedforward Hysteresis Compensation by Pneumatic Physical Reservoir Computing: Experimental Results and Discussion

 \section{Experimental Results and Discussion}

-We employed the above-trained FPRC model alone and with a PD controller (FPRC+PD) to control the pneumatic actuator's bending angle following reference signals.
-The control system aligns with Fig.~\ref{fig: prc system}, and the feedback controller gains were selected by trial and error.
-The P and D gains of the PD controller in the main feedback loop were 0.5 [kPa/deg] and 0.005 [kPa$\cdot$s/deg], the P and I gains of the PI controller in the main loop were 0.03 [V/kPa] and $0.1\times10^{-5}$ [V/kPa$ \cdot$s], the P and I gains of the PI controller within the FPRC model were 0.05 [V/kPa], and $0.1\times10^{-5}$ [V/kPa$\cdot$s].
+We tested the above-trained FPRC model alone and with a PD controller (FPRC+PD) in controlling the soft actuator's bending angle tracking different reference signals.
+The control system's structure aligns with Fig.~\ref{fig: prc system}.
+The feedback controller gains were selected by trial and error.
+The P and D gains of the PD controller in the main feedback loop were 0.5 [kPa/deg] and 0.005 [kPa$\cdot$s/deg], the P and I gains of the PI controller in the main loop were 0.03 [V/kPa] and $0.1\times10^{-5}$ [V/kPa$ \cdot$s], the P and I gains of the PI controller within the FPRC model were 0.05 [V/kPa], and $0.1\times10^{-5}$ [V/kPa$\cdot$s], respectively.

-Experimental results of tracking sine waves of 0.2Hz and 0.5Hz are shown in Fig.~\ref{fig: 0.2} and Fig.~\ref{fig: 0.5}.
-The results indicate that both the open-loop control using only the FPRC model and the closed-loop FPRC+PD system closely followed the reference signals.
+Experimental results of tracking 0.2 Hz and 0.5 Hz sine waves are shown in Fig.~\ref{fig: 0.2} and Fig.~\ref{fig: 0.5}.
+The results indicate that both the open-loop control with the standalone FPRC model and the closed-loop FPRC+PD control system closely followed the reference signals.
 The closed-loop control method performs better because of the feedback controller's adjustment capabilities.
-Variations of the feedforward model's output $P_\text{ff}$ and the feedback adjustments $P_\text{fb}$ during the experiments are shown in Fig.~\ref{fig: 0.2}(d) and Fig.~\ref{fig: 0.5}(d).
-These results demonstrate that the FPRC model's output $P_\text{ff}$ is the predominant element in the closed-loop control system, with the PD controller's minimal output $P_\text{fb}$ mainly facilitating fine adjustments.
+Variations of the feedforward model's output $P_\text{ff}$ and the feedback adjustments $P_\text{fb}$ during experiments are shown in Fig.~\ref{fig: 0.2}(d) and Fig.~\ref{fig: 0.5}(d).
+These results show that the FPRC model's output $P_\text{ff}$ is the predominant element in the FPRC+PD closed-loop control system, with the PD controller's output $P_\text{fb}$ primarily serving as fine adjustments.

 Additional experiments were conducted by tracking a chirp signal and a complex signal, with results shown in Fig.~\ref{fig: sweep} and Fig.~\ref{fig: complex}.
-Results from Fig.~\ref{fig: sweep} show that although the tracking error increases with the reference signal's frequency, it remains within $\pm 5$ [deg] in the closed-loop system without detectable phase lag at high-frequency zones.
+Results from Fig.~\ref{fig: sweep} show that although the bending-motion tracking error increases with the desired signal's frequency, it remains within $\pm 8$ [deg] in the closed-loop system without detectable phase lag at high-frequency zones.
 Results in Fig.~\ref{fig: complex} exhibit the FPRC model's capability to control the actuator's bending following a varying signal.
-The numerical comparison in tracking RMSEs [deg] is shown in Table~\ref{tab: exp rmse}.
+The numerical comparison of tracking errors in RMSE is shown in Table~\ref{tab: exp rmse}.